United States Office of Special Counsel: History

 OSC was established on January 1, 1979.
-From then until 1989, the Office operated as the independent investigative and prosecutorial arm of the Merit Systems Protection Board, also called MSPB, or the "Board."
+Until 1989, it operated as the independent investigative and prosecutorial arm of the Merit Systems Protection Board (MSPB), or "the Board".
 By law, OSC received and investigated complaints from employees alleging prohibited personnel practices by federal agencies; enforced the Hatch Act, including by providing advice on restrictions imposed by the act on political activity by covered federal, state, and local government employees; and received disclosures from federal employees about wrongdoing in government agencies.
 OSC enforced restrictions against prohibited personnel practices and unlawful political activity by filing, where appropriate, petitions for corrective and/or disciplinary action with the Board.

 In 1989, Congress enacted the Whistleblower Protection Act (WPA).
 The statute made OSC an independent agency within the executive branch of the federal government, with continued responsibility for the functions described above.
-It also strengthened protections against reprisal for employees who disclose wrongdoing in the government, and it enhanced OSC's ability to enforce those protections.
+It also strengthened protections against reprisal for employees who disclose wrongdoing in the government and enhanced OSC's ability to enforce those protections.

-Congress enacted legislation in 1993 that significantly amended Hatch Act provisions applicable to federal and District of Columbia (D.C.) government employees, and enforced by OSC.
+In 1993, Congress enacted legislation that significantly amended Hatch Act provisions applicable to federal and District of Columbia government employees and enforced by OSC.
 (Provisions of the Act regarding certain state and local government employees were unaffected by the 1993 amendments.)

 In 1994, USERRA became law.
 It defined employment-related rights of persons in connection with military service, prohibited discrimination against them because of that service, and gave OSC new authority to pursue remedies for violations by federal agencies.